ilanjb/clime/docs/tutorials/enums/enums.md

-Any custom enum class can be used to annotate an attibute and converted into an argument.
+Any custom `Enum` class can be used to annotate an attribute and converted into an argument.

 ```Python
 {!../docs_src/enums/tutorial_001.py!}